Skip to content

 2. Indexing: Parsed data is indexed for searchability.

-3. Vector embedding: Vector conversion for AI analysis is performed.
+3. AI analysis preparation: Search preparation for AI analysis is performed.

 4. Ready: Once all processing is complete, AI analysis can begin.